 - Consult a doctor or pharmacist if your condition worsens or does not improve despite using Selsun Blue.

 Note: Do not apply any products containing Selsun Blue into your eyes, nose, or mouth.
 Avoid applying it to broken or inflamed skin, unless directed by a medical professional, as it may cause swelling and irritation.

 Selenium compounds are not easily absorbed through the skin.
 Hence, using medicated shampoos containing selenium is generally considered safe.
-However, one may still experience side effects like contact dermatitis (5).
+However, one may still experience side effects like contact dermatitisi XAn itchy rash on the skin caused by contact with a specific substance or allergen, making the skin red and inflamed.
+(5).
 Read to know the other side effects of Selsun Blue in the following section.

 Selsun Blue: Side Effects And Precautions